edgarjvalen/azure-incident-response/README.md

 ![Sentinal Findings](https://github.com/asuleman-cyber/Security-Incident-Response/assets/43348989/d2fa887b-1f8a-4f62-b80e-de8b0762ecd5)

 ## Introduction
-During the Azure HoneyNet simulation, I acted as the Cyber Incident Responder in my SOC, diligently investigating and responding to four security incidents.
-This report is a reflection of my learning experience and demonstrates the effectiveness of the incident response procedures I employed to mitigate potential threats.
+Throughout the Azure HoneyNet simulation, I assumed the role of Cyber Incident Responder within my Security Operations Center (SOC), conscientiously examining and addressing four security incidents.
+This document serves as a recapitulation of my educational journey, illustrating the success of the incident response protocols I implemented to counteract potential threats.

 ## Scope
-The document includes summaries, impact assessments, response actions, and classifications (where applicable) for the following incidents:
+The document comprises overviews, evaluations of consequences, responsive measures, and categorizations (if relevant) for the incidents listed below:

-* Incident ID: 125 - Brute Force ATTEMPT - Windows
+- Incident ID: 29 - Brute Force ATTEMPT - Windows
-* Incident ID: 9 - Possible Privilege Escalation (Azure Key Vault Critical Credential Retrieval or Update)
+- Incident ID: 10 - Possible Privilege Escalation (Azure Key Vault Critical Credential Retrieval or Update)
-* Incident ID: 101 - Brute Force ATTEMPT - Linux Syslog
+- Incident ID: 82 - Brute Force ATTEMPT - Linux Syslog
-* Incident ID: 6 - Malware Detected
+- Incident ID: 9 - Malware Detected

-## Incident ID: 125 - Brute Force ATTEMPT - Windows
+## Incident ID: 29 - Brute Force ATTEMPT - Windows

 ![Brute Force](https://github.com/asuleman-cyber/Security-Incident-Response/assets/43348989/1578131e-bf43-4595-85bb-b8d1b9f1c2a6)
 ![Brute Force](https://github.com/asuleman-cyber/Security-Incident-Response/assets/43348989/23bd10e0-6a1a-4298-aabf-1934b44a113c)

 **Incident Summary**

-On May 13, 2023, at 20:36:48 UTC, Azure Sentinel detected a brute force attack attempt on a Windows system named "windows-vm".
-The attacker, identified as IP address 125.166.23.61, made over 700 login attempts with no success.
+On January 6, 2024, at 11:25:48 UTC, Azure Sentinel detected a brute force attack attempt on a Windows system named "windows-vm01".
+The attacker, identified as IP address 14.192.144.254, made around 15,000 login attempts with no success.
 The incident suggests a deliberate attempt to gain unauthorized access and elevate privileges on the targeted system.

 **Impact Assessment**

-The incident has been classified as a confirmed security breach due to the large number of brute force login attempts and multiple alerts triggered.
+The occurrence has been categorized as a verified security breach because of the substantial volume of brute force login attempts and the activation of multiple alerts.

 **Initial Response Actions**